vishnusreddy/django-demo-blog/README.md

 2. Syntax highlighting in content.

 ## License
-This is opensourced under the MIT License
+This is opensourced under the MIT License.